Stuycs-K/project03-final-10-jaffeolouiec/DEVLOG.md

 Expanded description including how much time was spent on task.

 ## Otzar
+### 2024-01-13-14 - Fixed bug
+Now you can send transactions between users so the bulk of this is done!
 ### 2024-01-10 - Signal Catchers
 Started signal catchers for SIGINT.
 ### 2024-01-09 - Compiled bank program & Debug statements